meesejordan/SortPlot/README.md

 ## Description

-See sorting algorithms work in real-time with the help of the Python programming language, the Matplotlib plotting library and the NumPy numerical mathematics extenion.
+See sorting algorithms work in real-time with the help of the Python programming language, the Matplotlib plotting library and the NumPy numerical mathematics extension.

 ## Getting Started